 Where employees must travel between workplaces during a workshift, i.e., their work is carried out at more than one geographical location, the material safety data sheets may be kept at the primary workplace facility.
 In this situation, the employer shall ensure that employees can immediately obtain the required information in an emergency.

 Safety data sheets may be kept in any form, including operating procedures, and may be designed to cover groups of hazardous chemicals in a work area where it may be more appropriate to address the hazards of a process rather than individual hazardous chemicals.
 However, the employer shall ensure that in all cases the required information is provided for each hazardous chemical, and is readily accessible during each work shift to employees when they are in their work area(s).

 Safety data sheets shall also be made readily available, upon request, to designated representatives, the Assistant Secretary, and the Director, in accordance with the requirements of § 1910.1020(e).

 You also need the ability to produce your written HAZCOM program whenever an employee requests to see it…

 The employer shall make the written hazard communication program available, upon request, to employees, their designated representatives, the Assistant Secretary and the Director, in accordance with the requirements of 29 CFR 1910.1020 (e).

 Need help ditching your SDS binder for a better solution?
-Talk with one of our specialists today and see how we can make your life easier: Vivid SDS Online
+Talk with one of our specialists today and see how we can make your life easier: HSI SDS Online